Lens Manufacturing by Westech Optical in Rochester NY

 Once polished, the lens is cleaned and readied for the next step, centering.
 This process accomplishes two things: it will first reduce the physical diameter of the optical system, and it will also ensure that the optical axis is in the center of the lens.

 Coating the lens is the final step in our manufacturing process.
-An antireflective coating maximizes the energy of light transmitted through the lens.
+An anti-reflective coating maximizes the energy of light transmitted through the lens.
 For example, the transmission for two uncoated surfaces of glass (single element) is about 90% (for Nd = 1.5).
 When the two air-to-glass surfaces are single-layer coated, the transmission increases to about 96%; the application of a multi-layer coating increases the transmission to over 99%.
 In a multi-element lens assembly, the light loss is cumulative.

 The environment for the coating process must be scrupulously clean, and it is our adherence to the highest standards of production that matters here.
 The lenses themselves must be entirely free of debris, as any dust or dirt that remains on them will become embedded beneath the coating.
 The vacuum chamber must itself also be perfectly clean; any dust or dirt in it will be dispersed during the turbulence that the air removal itself creates.

-Westech Optical provides most transmissive and metallic reflective coatings for near-ultraviolet through near-infrared.
+Westech Optical provides the most transmissive and metallic reflective coatings for near-ultraviolet through near-infrared.
 Please contact us if you have questions about these coating designs for your project.

 To learn more about our company, our products or any of the services we offer, get in touch with Westech Optical today and we’ll be happy to get you started.
 You can reach us by phone at 585-377-2490 or via email by filling out our quick contact form.